-A brand-new fintech company which I was introduced to earlier this year.
-Currensea Card Won’t Tap…
+A new fintech company which I was introduced to earlier this year.
+Currensea Card Won T Tap…

-It has actually won a couple of awards over recent months for what it does (providing you an inexpensive method to spend abroad) but what I like about is that it is basic as hell.
-This is a good thing.
+It has won a few awards over current months for what it does (offering you an affordable method to spend abroad) however what I like about is that it is easy as hell.
+This is an advantage.

-is, effectively, a direct debit travel card.
-It is a Mastercard which sits between you and your existing current account.
-There is absolutely nothing to top-up or prepay.
-You just spend as you would on a regular debit card and the cash is taken from your current account– just without the usual 3% charge.
+is, efficiently, a direct debit travel card.
+You simply invest as you would on a regular debit card and the money is taken from your present account– simply without the typical 3% fee.

-Oh, and is free to look for, which likewise helps.
+Oh, and is complimentary to look for, which likewise assists.

-There are also some fascinating travel benefits if you pick a paid plan, but the totally free strategy works fine.
-You can apply here.
+There are also some intriguing travel benefits if you choose a paid strategy, but the free plan works fine.
+You can use here.

-There is a company design in fintech which Curve, Revolut, Monzo etc have all followed:
+There is a service model in fintech which Curve, Revolut, Monzo etc have all followed:

-launch by doing something well, and for free or cheaper than the competitors
+launch by doing something well, and totally free or cheaper than the competition

-add a growing number of features which your existing consumers do not actually need or want
+include increasingly more features which your existing consumers do not actually want or need

-add charges, limitations or charges to the function that made people get your product in the first place, removing any competitive advantage
+include charges, charges or restrictions to the function that made people get your item in the first place, eliminating any competitive advantage

-is currently still in Stage 1 of this process and will ideally remain there.
-Revolut, monzo and curve are already in Stage 3 …
+is currently still in Stage 1 of this procedure and will hopefully stay there.
+Monzo, curve and revolut are already in Phase 3 …

-is simple enough that it passes my ‘Can you discuss it to your mate in the pub in 30 seconds?’ test:
+is simple enough that it passes my ‘Can you explain it to your mate in the pub in 30 seconds?’ test:

-It is a complimentary direct debit card to use abroad and which instantly recharges all purchases to your existing bank account in Sterling, less a little 0.5% cost.
+It is a free direct debit card to use abroad and which instantly charges all purchases to your existing current account in Sterling, less a little 0.5% fee.

-You do not (yet …) make any airline company miles or points for utilizing it.
+You do not (yet …) make any airline company miles or points for using it.

-Why would I want to get a card?
+Why would I wish to get a card?

-If you have a charge card offering 0% forex fees, then you do not require a card, unless you want totally free ATM withdrawals.
-You can stop reading now.
+If you have a charge card offering 0% forex fees, then you don’t need a card, unless you want free ATM withdrawals.
+You can stop checking out now.

-Credit cards which use benefits and charge 0% FX fees are couple of and far in between.
-The only ‘points and miles’ alternatives which provide a partial service are the Virgin Atlantic charge card which have 0% FX charges in the Euro zone.
+However, charge card which offer benefits and charge 0% FX charges are scarce.
+The only ‘miles and points’ options which provide a partial solution are the Virgin Atlantic charge card which have 0% FX charges in the Euro zone.

 IS possibly for you if: